 - Monthly cost is relatively affordable

-- Neighbors app provides local crime and security updates
+- Neighbors by Ring app provides local crime and security updates

 - Limited number of devices available

-Why It Made the Cut: Frontpoint offers a system you can DIY install along with professional monitoring from a team of reliable professionals.
+Why It Made the Cut: Frontpoint offers a system that customers can install themselves, along with 24/7 professional monitoring from a team of trained experts.

-Frontpoint isn’t as well known as some of the other names on this list like ADT or Ring, but the brand has set itself up to be a major competitor in the home security space.
+Frontpoint’s name isn’t as recognizable as some of the other names in the home security industry, like ADT or Ring, but the brand has set itself up to be a major competitor in this space.
 Frontpoint doesn’t require a long-term contract, but it only offers professional monitoring as a full-service home security solution (no self-monitoring).
-Frontpoint charges a rather steep $50 per month for its monitoring service, which includes 24/7 support, fast response times, an emphasis on privacy and security, and a number of other perks like alerts, sensor history, and video history.
+Frontpoint monitoring service starts at $34.99 per month and includes 24/7 support, fast response times, an emphasis on privacy and security, and a number of other perks like alerts, sensor history, and video history.

-While Frontpoint has a limited wireless equipment selection (most of the equipment pieces are wired, so there’s more setup work involved) it does offer a variety of different equipment solutions for different levels of security needs—and customers have the option of building their own packages if the preselected ones don’t suit their needs.
+While Frontpoint has a relatively limited wireless equipment selection compared to others in the industry, it does offer a variety of different equipment solutions for different levels of security needs—and customers have the option of building their own packages if the preselected ones don’t suit their needs.
 Frontpoint is also compatible with security devices from other companies, so users with their own security equipment can still opt for Frontpoint’s services.
-Finally, Frontpoint performs hourly automatic system checks, which ensures that your devices don’t die or get disconnected for extended periods.
+Finally, Frontpoint performs hourly automatic system checks, which ensures that customers’ devices don’t die or get disconnected for extended periods.

 - Installation: DIY